We have a closer look at this high-end electric pump, designed for safely inflating your tent, canoe, SUPs, or other inflatables.

 Of course, other delicate items that need pressure but not too much are also ideal candidates for being inflated with the Outwell Wind Gust.

 We tried it on two inflatable canoes, and it worked a treat, getting them both to the right pressure without the usual ten minutes of pumping by hand.

-This is a high-spec pump designed to safely inflate your tents without destroying your investment.
-For such a high-spec device you naturally have to pay a higher price over regular 12V pumps.
+This high-spec pump is designed to safely inflate your tents without destroying your investment.
+You naturally have to pay a higher price for such a high-spec device than regular 12V pumps.

-We’ve found the Outwell Wind Gust does the job well, and it’s very easy to use.
+We've found that the Outwell Wind Gust does the job well and is very easy to use.
 So, it gets the thumbs up from us.